-In considering access road alternatives leading to Plazas B, or C, Alternatives 2A and 2B are the most preferred because they have the least impacts to known heritage features A total of five features are potentially displaced.
-Alternatives 1B and 3 potentially displace eight built heritage features.
-Alternative 1A is the least preferred, potentially displacing nine features.
+In considering access road alternatives leading to Plazas B or C, Alternatives 2A and 2B are the most preferred because they have the least impacts to known heritage features.
+Only five features are potentially displaced.
+Alternatives 1A, 1B, 3, and the Parkway to Plaza B or C potentially displace eight built heritage features.
+All alternatives will impact a total of 11 features, including features that will be both displaced and disrupted.